 Faithfulness to the gospel requires more than doctrinal purity in our church.
 It also requires relational beauty.
 This culture will be established and maintained through building loving relationships.
 This means that every ministry servant needs a loving relationship with God and others.

 - Loving God

 Relational beauty starts with a relationship with God.
-God, by nature is relational as can be seen in the trinitarian relationships between the Father, Son, and Holy Spirit.
+By nature, God is relational as can be seen in the trinitarian relationships between the Father, Son, and Holy Spirit.
 He has created each person in His image (Gen 1:26) and has designed us to enjoy a loving relationship with Him.
 This is His command and our privilege (Matt 22:37).

 - Loving Others

 Jesus also calls us to love one another (Matt 22:39) as He has loved us (John 13:34).
 Therefore, the servants in every ministry are encouraged to endeavor to love, serve, pray for, practice hospitality toward, maintain peace with, bear burdens of, and practice all other “one-anothers” toward each fellow co-laborer (e.g., Rom 12:10, 16; 14:13, 19; 15:5, 7, 14; 16:16).
 Let everyone know that we are Christ’s disciples by our love for one another (John 13:35; 15:17).